pdiffley/diy-firestore/10-composite-queries.md

 # Composite Queries

-Our approach to supporting composite queries will be different for than simple queries.
+Unlike simple queries, we will not support any possible query out of the box.
 If we tried support all possible composite queries, we would quickly run into a problem with combinatorial explosion.
+Instead, we will require the combination of fields that will be queried over to be specified in advance, and only the first field, the **primary field**, can be queried with inequality operators (<, <=, >, >=, !=).
+All other fields, the **secondary fields**, can only be filtered with the equality operator, =.

-However, because we know the combinations of fields that need to be queried in advance, we can create tables and indexes built to support those queries specifically, and avoid that problem.
+Because we know the combinations of fields that need to be queried in advance, we can create tables and indexes built to support those queries specifically.

 Let's look an example collection of user data `users`